cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

         return self.dep + '-' + self.dest
 ```

+Each instance of our model will contain a departure and destination stop, stored as strings.
-Then migrate it to the database:
+Then migrate the model to the database:

 ```sh
 $ python manage.py makemigrations tram